 Remember - the idea is to create a moment of doubt about your predetermined status as bad guy.
 Maybe holding an open wallet overhead with an ID card showing is a good idea...a plus if its your CCW.
 One agency I have worked with teaches to hold the pistol in tight one handed Sul, the badge in the offhand overhead, and to take a knee.
 Not a bad idea if everyone knows what this is.

 In any case, after "first contact", stay calm and do as you are told.
 Some trainers will question the ability to stay calm and suggest that in every such situation you will be an emotional wreck.
 I disagree.
 In a bygone age of gentlemen adventurers it was the mark of a man to show grace under pressure.
-Somewhere along the timeline, men became women with different plumbing.
+Somewhere along the timeline, men became estrogen-driven asexual beings with more emotion than a high school cheerleader on prom night.
 How that happened is for another time, but I will say to set high standards for yourself. if you set high standards for yourself more often than not, you will meet them.

 We live in a time of war...and you don't have a choice.